MartinGleize/Wikifier/README.md

 1. Open Mozilla Firefox.
 1. Type `"about:debugging#/runtime/this-firefox"` in the URL bar.
 1. Click on "Load Temporary Add-on..." and target the Wikifier folder.

+## Installation on Edge (unpacked)

+1. Download and extract the Wikifier folder.
+1. Copy `"manifest_chrome.json"` to `"manifest.json"`.
+1. Open Microsoft Edge.
+1. Type `"edge://extensions/"` in the URL bar.
+1. Enable "Developer mode" in the bottom left.
+1. Click on "Load unpacked" and target the Wikifier folder.

 # License